Polish foreign minister demands European Commission leaders step down

 "Usually in politics when a political project fails ... and here it is a political project to preserve European unity ... then one either has to change the rules of the game or give other politicians a chance to improve this project," Waszczykowski said.

-Juncker has also criticized the reluctance of central and eastern European states, who mostly joined the bloc in 2004, to accept migrant quotas proposed by the Commission.
+Juncker has also criticised the reluctance of central and eastern European states, who mostly joined the bloc in 2004, to accept migrant quotas proposed by the Commission.

 (Reporting by Marcin Goettig; Editing by Louise Ireland)